marv-tech/kaggle-survey-analysis-on-Nigerians-eating-habits/README.md

-# THIS IS THE KAGGLE SURVEY ANALYSIS ON NIGERIANS FAST FOOD HABITS
+# THIS IS THE ANALYSIS OF KAGGLE DATA SETS ON FACTORS RESPONSIBLE FOR NIGERIANS EATERY CHOICES.

-## Table of Contents##
+## Table of Contents
 1.Installation
 2.Project Motivation
 3.File Descriptions